 Where to Eat

 Cusco offers endless food options, from budget street stalls to high-end eateries.
-Just walking around the city, you will be bombarded with restaurant staff who want to show you their menu.
+Just walking around the city, you will be approached frequently by restaurant staff who want to show you their menu.
 Stopping to take a look, even if you don’t want to eat there in the moment, can be a good way to get ideas and see what places offer.

 Cafés